nekocode/create-android-kotlin-app/README.md

 # README

-This project shows how to build an android application with kotlin and some useful libraries.
+This project shows how to build an android application with kotlin and some other useful libraries.
 It imports the [Meepo](https://github.com/nekocode/Meepo) library to create activity & broadcast routers.
 And use kotlin language sugars to make their usages simpler.
 For example:

 ```kotlin
 // Goto a new activity